-A simple sign with strong graphics is always

-better than a busy, complicated sign.
-Avoid

-having too many words.
-Best results are

-limited to no more than three colors.
+A simple sign with strong graphics is always better than a busy, complicated sign.
+Avoid having too many words.
+Best results are usually achieved when the color scheme is limited to no more than three colors.
 If possible pick up colors in the architecture of the building.
 In particular, avoid garish, day-glo colors and gaudy lighting techniques.